 Mrs. Fuelscher started teaching Grade 6 at SJC in 1996.
 After taking time away to start her family, she returned to teaching at SJC.
 Mrs. Fuelscher earned her Bachelors degree from Santa Clara University and her CA teaching credential from Notre Dame de Namur University.
 Mrs. Fuelscher also teaches 8th grade Language Arts.

-Aide: Mrs. Caropepe has been the Kindergarten Aide since 1996.
+Aide: Mrs. Caropepe started as our Kindergarten Aide in 1996.
 She was previously the SJC Extended Care Director and worked at Queen of Apostles prior to SJC.